 |dotnet nuget locals||Clears or lists local NuGet resources such as http-request cache, temporary cache, or machine-wide global packages folder.|

-DotnetCliToolReference are now available as part of the .NET Core SDK.
-These tools include:
+The following additional tools are available as part of the .NET SDK:

 |dev-certs||Creates and manages development certificates.|